-REPETITION
+4 REPETITION

-The continuity of coverage that comes from a journalistic series on a topic or a paid advertising campaign results in a multiplier effect on awareness building and keeps the issue top-of-mind during delays in the legislative process.
+The continuity of coverage that comes from a journalistic series on a topic or a paid advertising campaign results in a multiplier effect on awareness-building and keeps the issue top-of-mind during delays in the legislative process.

-J HUMANITY
+b HUMANITY

 Engaging community voices can be a powerful way to give an issue a human face.
-It can also support journalistic efforts, assist with multi-media content, engage the constituents of lawmakers and provide testimonials for solutions.
+Emphasizing personal impact stories can also support journalistic efforts, assist with multimedia content, engage the constituents of lawmakers and provide testimonials for solutions.